We want your hospital stay to be as comfortable, safe, and supportive as possible.

 We encourage our patients to be proactive in their own care.
 We expect all caregivers who have physical contact with their patients to wash their hands before and after contact.
 If you do not see this happening, remember:

 See Find a Provider if you need a physician referral, or call our referral specialists at 503-335-3500 or 360-487-3500 during business hours (8 a.m. to 4 p.m.).

 All Legacy hospitals are teaching institutions.
 Education programs are conducted throughout the hospital and may involve medical students, residents, nursing students and students in allied health professions.
 In some areas of this hospital, your care may involve persons who are in an academic program under the supervision of a qualified health professional.
 Feel free to discuss any concerns you may have with your doctor or nurse.

-Legacy has access to interpreters for nearly 100 languages, so if you feel more comfortable in a non-English language we may be able to provide an interpreter.
-Please notify the office staff that you need an interpreter as soon as you know the date and time of your visit.
-There is no charge to you for this service.
+Legacy has access to interpreters for nearly 200 languages.
+If you feel more comfortable in a non-English language, we may be able to provide an interpreter.
+Please notify the staff person when making your appointment or when your arrive.
+The service is free.